Highlights of the Program

 RETHINKING CIRCULARITY FOR PET BOTTLES

-Michael Dolgovskij
+Michail Dolgovskij

 SI Group Inc.

-Michael Dolgovskij
+Michail Dolgovskij

 SI Group Inc.

-• Advancing stabilizers as a solution for reducing toner dependence while mitigating impacts from cross contaminants
+• Advancing stabilizers as a solution for reducing toner dependence while mitigating impacts from cross-contaminants

 Q&A SESSION ON IMPROVING PET RECYCLING QUALITY THROUGH STABILIZERS